CraftSpider/bvanseg.github.io/courses/C/tutorials/C_scopes.md

 # Scopes
-Scopes in programming languages are very simply, a pair of ``{}``, in which all code inbetween them are considered their own scope.
+Scopes in programming languages are, very simply a pair of ``{}`` in which all code inbetween them are considered their own scope.

 Why are scopes important?
 Well, let's consider the following.
 ```